 There are about fifteen types of pill bugs, but the most common is formally known as Armadillidium vulgare.
 Aside from pill bugs, there are a few other insect species that roll up into a ball to protect themselves.
 These include pill millipedes, Namib spiders, corn ear worms, and cutworms.

 If you’re repeatedly finding pill bugs in your home, there is likely a large population of them living and breeding near the building foundation.
 They typically use door seal cracks to enter homes.
 However, they typically dry out and die inside unless they find a damp basement to survive in.
 They need water to live.
 If they show up in your home often, this could signal an issue with dampness somewhere inside.
 This could also mean there are entry points that need to be sealed.

 Pill bugs aren’t a pantry pest – if they manage to survive inside, they will be hiding in potentially moist areas such as basements, crawl spaces, or indoor plants.

 The key to controlling pill bugs is to take preventative measures.
 Make sure to seal any cracks in doors or the home’s foundation, control humidity in basements and crawl spaces. and keep landscape around your home dry.
 Once you get rid of their source of moisture, they will disappear.

 Often times, you will need a professional to help exterminate pill bugs when there is an infestation that doesn’t go away.
 Almost always, there are entry points or sources of moisture in the building that you simply can’t find.
 Aptive Environmental makes sure to find the source of the problem and eliminate it!
 Worried they might come back?
-We are so confident in our services that we will come back for free if the bug does.
+We are so confident in our services that we will come back, at no additional cost, if the bug does.